Exploring Britain's Prehistoric Stone Circles

-Exploring Britain’s Neolithic past
+Exploring Britain’s Prehistoric Past

 Scattered across the islands of Great Britain are countless stone circles and monoliths.
 As successive waves of different peoples settled and lived in Britain, many would erect stone monuments and carve stone engravings, in an attempt to leave behind permanent markers of their respective cultures and beliefs.
 The islands of Britain have therefore been marked by the physical remnants of its previous inhabitants, with the features and landmarks of the British landscape hinting at its storied past.